MedB-in/MedB_server/README.md

 # Create an environment file
 cp .env.example .env

-# Update the .env file with your configuration
+# Update the .env file with the configuration

 # Start the development server
 npm run dev